plblum/jivs/README.md

     ConditionType: string;
 }
 ```
-That evaluation function entirely handles the validation rule, and returns a result of Match, NoMatch, or Undetermined.
+The Evaluate function entirely handles the validation rule, and returns a result of Match, NoMatch, or Undetermined.
 <details>
+<summary>Expand for details on the results.</summary>

 - Match – Data conformed to the rule
 - NoMatch -Data violated the rule